 Author of "The Fifth Beatle"

-Vivek Tiwary's New York Times best-selling graphic novel The Fifth Beatle - The Brian Epstein Story (forewords by Billy J. Kramer and Andrew Loog Oldham) is being turned into a major motion picture, produced by Academy Award winner Bruce Cohen (American Beauty).
+Vivek's New York Times best-selling graphic novel The Fifth Beatle - The Brian Epstein Story (forewords by Billy J. Kramer and Andrew Loog Oldham) is being turned into a major motion picture, produced by Academy Award winner Bruce Cohen (American Beauty).
 They will combine Vivek's powerful script with the use of The Beatles' original songs - a combination that should make for a truly phenomenal film.
-Vivek is a multiple Tony Award winner (Green Day's American Idiot, The Addams Family, The Producers).
-This is his first Chicago FEST appearance.
+Vivek is a multiple Tony Award winner (Green Day's American Idiot, The Addams Family, The Producers), and he's very excited to be joining us in Chicago this August, getting us up to date on the project of his very important film.

 Jude Southerland KesslerJohn Lennon Author/Historian